elmerdotdev/ciccc-web-dev-1-animation-lab/README.md

 ### Bonus Challenge

-For an additional point, try to recreate the demo video below.
+For a bonus challenge, try to recreate the demo video below.
 Use the `bonus.html` file provided.
 Just use the same `style.scss` file and similar to the 6 challenges, you are not allowed to modify the HTML.

 Bonus Demo: [https://drive.google.com/file/d/1RXsJDfkUv_NIMq2UUcFFzJa-vz_4Gjjs/view?usp=sharing](https://drive.google.com/file/d/1RXsJDfkUv_NIMq2UUcFFzJa-vz_4Gjjs/view?usp=sharing)